1. The Vijayanagara Empire was founded in ___________.

 Explanation: Combined Mughal-Bijapur pressure finished Vijayanagara.

-100. The greatest legacy of the Vijayanagara Empire is:
+100. The greatest legacy of the Vijayanagara Empire is___________.

 A) Political expansion